Rajpratik71/linux-manPages/dmesg.md

               Disable the printing of messages to the console.

        -d, --show-delta
-              Display  the  timestamp  and  the time delta spent between mes‐ sages.
+              Display the timestamp and the time delta spent between messages.
 If used together with --notime then only the time delta without the timestamp is printed.

        -E, --console-on
               Enable printing messages to the console.

        -e, --reltime
               Display the local time and the delta in human-readable format.
 Be aware that conversion to the local time could be inaccurate (see -T for more details).

        -F, --file file
               Read the syslog messages from the given file.
 Note that -F does not support messages in kmsg format.
 The old syslog format is supported only.

        -f, --facility list
-              Restrict  output to the given (comma-separated) list of facili‐ ties.
+              Restrict output to the given (comma-separated) list of facilities.
 For example:

                      dmesg --facility=daemon

               will print messages from system daemons only.
-For  all  sup‐ ported facilities see the --help output.
+For all supported facilities see the --help output.

        -H, --human
               Enable human-readable output.
 See also --color, --reltime and --nopager.

        -k, --kernel
               Print kernel messages.

        -L, --color[=when]
               Colorize  the  output.
 The  optional  argument  when can be auto, never or always.
 If the when argument is omitted, it defaults to auto.
 The colors can be disabled; for the current built-in default see the --help output.
 See also the COLORS section below.

        -l, --level list
               Restrict output to the given (comma-separated) list of levels.
 For example:

                      dmesg --level=err,warn

               will print error and warning messages only.
 For all supported levels see the --help output.

        -n, --console-level level
-              Set the level at which printing of messages is done to the con‐ sole.
+              Set the level at which printing of messages is done to the console.
 The level is a level number or abbreviation of the level name.
 For all supported levels see the --help output.

               For example, -n 1 or -n alert prevents all messages, except emergency (panic) messages, from appearing on the console.
-All levels of messages are still written  to  /proc/kmsg,  so  sys‐ logd(8)  can still be used to control exactly where kernel mes‐ sages appear.
+All levels of messages are still written to /proc/kmsg, so  sys‐ logd(8) can still be used to control exactly where kernel messages appear.
 When the -n option is used, dmesg will not print or clear the kernel ring buffer.

        -P, --nopager
               Do not pipe output into a pager.
 A pager is enabled by default for --human output.

        -r, --raw
               Print the raw message buffer, i.e. do not strip the log-level prefixes.

               Note  that  the  real  raw  format  depends on the method how dmesg(1) reads kernel messages.
 The /dev/kmsg device uses a different format than syslog(2).
 For backward compatibility, dmesg(1) returns data always in the syslog(2) format.
-It  is possible to read the real raw data from /dev/kmsg by, for exam‐ ple, the command 'dd if=/dev/kmsg iflag=nonblock'.
+It is possible to read the real raw data from /dev/kmsg by, for example, the command 'dd if=/dev/kmsg iflag=nonblock'.

        -S, --syslog
-              Force dmesg to use the syslog(2) kernel interface to read  ker‐ nel messages.
-The default is to use /dev/kmsg rather than sys‐ log(2) since kernel 3.5.0.
+              Force dmesg to use the syslog(2) kernel interface to read kernel messages.
+The default is to use /dev/kmsg rather than syslog(2) since kernel 3.5.0.

        -s, --buffer-size size
               Use a buffer of size to query the kernel ring buffer.
 This is 16392 by default.
 (The default kernel syslog buffer size was 4096 at first, 8192 since 1.3.54, 16384 since 2.1.113.)
 If you have set the kernel buffer to be larger than the default, then this option can be used to view the entire buffer.

        -T, --ctime
               Print human-readable timestamps.

               Be aware that the timestamp could be inaccurate!
-The  time source  used  for  the  logs  is  not updated after system SUS‐ PEND/RESUME.
+The time source used for the logs is not updated after system SUSPEND/RESUME.

        -t, --notime
               Do not print kernel's timestamps.

        --time-format format
               Print timestamps using the given format, which can be ctime, reltime, delta or iso.
 The first three formats are aliases of the time-format-specific options.
 The iso format is a dmesg implementation of the ISO-8601 timestamp format.
 The purpose of this format is to make the comparing of timestamps between two systems, and any other parsing, easy.
-The definition of the   iso   timestamp   is:    YYYY-MM-DD<T>HH:MM:SS,<microsec‐
-              onds><-+><timezone offset from UTC>.
+The definition of the iso timestamp is: YYYY-MM-DD<T>HH:MM:SS,<microseconds><-+><timezone offset from UTC>.

               The iso format has the same issue as ctime: the time may be inaccurate when a system is suspended and resumed.

        -u, --userspace
               Print userspace messages.

        -w, --follow
               Wait for new messages.
-This feature is supported only on  sys‐ tems with a readable /dev/kmsg (since kernel 3.5.0).
+This feature is supported only on systems with a readable /dev/kmsg (since kernel 3.5.0).

        -x, --decode
               Decode facility and level (priority) numbers to human-readable prefixes.

        -V, --version
               Display version information and exit.